amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Optional Setups for MiSTer

+(You can probably skip this section if you were not an Amiga user back in the day or unless you have a special interest in computing history :)

 If you used the Amiga back in the day, you may have memories of using an Amiga 500 with a hard disk and Workbench 1.3, or maybe an Amiga 600 or 3000 with Workbench 2.x.
 We have included dedicated and separate setups for these in the `Extras` folder.

 * Copy the contents of `Amiga 500 HD Setup` and/or `Amiga 600 HD Setup` to their respective directories on the MiSTer